IOTA-Related Research Papers

 - Publication: ACM Conference on Advances in Financial Technologies (AFT), 2020

-- Relevance: FastPay describes the core protocol at the heart of IOTA.
+- Relevance: FastPay describes the core logic of the IOTA blockchain protocol for owned object transactions.

 - Summary: FastPay allows a set of distributed validators, some of which are Byzantine, to maintain a high-integrity and availability settlement system for pre-funded payments.
 It can be used to settle payments in a native unit of value (crypto-currency), or as a financial side-infrastructure to support retail payments in fiat currencies.
 This is not the protocol IOTA uses, yet it proposes the basic safety mechanism that IOTA extends.
 FastPay is based on Byzantine Consistent Broadcast as its core primitive, foregoing the expenses of full atomic commit channels (consensus).
 The resulting system has low-latency for both confirmation and payment finality.
 Remarkably, each validator can be sharded across many machines to allow unbounded horizontal scalability.